Eacred/eacrd/README.md

 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](https://godoc.org/github.com/Eacred/eacrd)
 [![Go Report Card](https://goreportcard.com/badge/github.com/Eacred/eacrd)](https://goreportcard.com/report/github.com/Eacred/eacrd)

-## Decred Overview
+## Eacred Overview

-Decred is a blockchain-based cryptocurrency with a strong focus on community input, open governance, and sustainable funding for development.
-It utilizes a hybrid proof-of-work and proof-of-stake mining system to ensure that a small group cannot dominate the flow of transactions or make changes to Decred without the input of the community.
-A unit of the currency is called a `decred` (DCR).
+Eacred is a blockchain-based cryptocurrency with a strong focus on community input, open governance, and sustainable funding for development.
+It utilizes a hybrid proof-of-work and proof-of-stake mining system to ensure that a small group cannot dominate the flow of transactions or make changes to Eacred without the input of the community.
+A unit of the currency is called a `eacred` (DCR).

 https://eacred.org